Quick Summary of Saga of Tanya the Evil Episode 6

 Also, I’m starting to feel sympathetic towards the Empire.
 That’s not good!
 They’re clearly evil in that they’re trying to inflict their will on the surrounding countries!
 I have to keep reminding myself that they’re the bad guys here.
 All of the other countries have such pure motives!
 Oh, wait…

 There is a huge problem with literature.
-It can make us question are assumptions and clarify our thinking, which sometimes leads to uncomfortable conclusions.
+It can make us question our assumptions and clarify our thinking, which sometimes leads to uncomfortable conclusions.

 And before I go on, yeah, I just said this series is literature.
 I don’t often make that declaration (I think the last time I did was about the seventeenth episode of Gate), but this series deserves the designation.
 Perhaps more even than that Gate episode.